s0md3v/Corsy/README.md

 - `requests`

-To install this dependency, navigate to Corsy directory and execute `pip3 install request`
+To install this dependency, navigate to Corsy directory and execute `pip3 install requests`

 ### Usage
 Using Corsy is pretty simple